 Welcome to my personal webpage.
 I am a theoretical physicist currently working at the Max-Planck-Institute for Quantum Optics, in the theory division led by Ignacio Cirac.
 Previously, I was a PhD student in Andreas Nunnenkamp's group at Cambridge University (now U of Vienna).
 My profile page with contact information is on the MPQ webpage.

 I have broad interests in quantum optics and condensed matter physics, with a particular focus toward quantum technologies.
-To date, foci of my work have been cavity optomechanics, waveguide QED and atomic arrays, with other works on double quantum dots, topological magnetic insulators, and quantum computers.
+To date, foci of my work have been periodically driven systems, cavity optomechanics, waveguide QED, and atomic arrays, with other works on double quantum dots, quantum computers, and topological magnetic insulators.
 A more detailed overview is on my Research page.
 All my publications can be found on arXiv, under Publications, or on google scholar.

 Outside of academia, I am a keen musician, play clarinet, piano, and sing.
 I also enjoy climbing, or in fact most sports.